JiFish/discord-ai-storyteller/readme.md

 - `game.max_log_tokens`: Default: `50000`.
 The maximum number of tokens in the bot's log before triggering a summary.
 - `game.dice`: Default `2d6`.
 The dice rolled when a player takes an action. `false` to disable rolling dice.
 If you change this, you should update `prompts.base` and maybe `game.dice_strings`, too.
 - `game.dice_strings`: Default: `['⚀', '⚁', '⚂', '⚃', '⚄', '⚅']`.
 Strings that get sent representing dice roll results.
 You can replace these strings with Discord emoji codes for enhanced visuals.
 See the [Discord documentation on message formatting](https://discord.com/developers/docs/reference#message-formatting) for details.
+- `game.dice_reacts`: Default: `false`.
+Alternative to above.
+When enabled, the bot reacts to the player's message with their dice roll result.
+The setting takes a list of emoji lists, where each sublist represents a single die in the roll, and each emoji corresponds to a face of the die.
+(So for 2d6, 12 emojis are needed.)
+See `config_example.yaml` for an example.
 - `game.max_lengths`: Configurable limits for character creation.
   - `name`: Default: `30`.
 Maximum length for character names.
   - `race`: Default: `20`.
 Maximum length for character races.